Modding:Basics

 - Open up the main directory folder for Starbound.

-- Shift + right-click within the folder and select Open Command Prompt/Powershell or equivalent (depends on Windows version).
+- Shift + right-click in the folder and select Open Command Prompt/Powershell or equivalent (depends on Windows version).

 .\win32\asset_unpacker.exe .\assets\packed.pak .\_UnpackedAssets

-- Once Command Prompt/Windows Powershell displays a message equivalent to this, "Unpacked assets to _UnpackedAssets in [time it took]s," you can close the program and move on to creating mods.
+- Once Command Prompt/Powershell displays the message "Unpacked assets to _UnpackedAssets in [time it took]s," you can close the program and move on to creating mods.

 Notes